All India Institute of Medical Sciences, Bhubaneswar: Campus

-The AIIMS Campus extends over 100 acres, consisting of the hospital complex and residential area.
-The hospital complex consists of a 900-bed multi speciality hospital with 43 departments.
-The Academic Area present in the complex houses the Academic Block, College of Nursing and Central Library.
-The Academic Blocks consists of 4 Lecture Halls and Departmental Labs of Anatomy, Physiology, Biochemistry, Pathology, Microbiology, Pharmacology, Forensic Medicine, Community Medicine.
-All the 41 departments have departmental cabins, labs, library room as well as conference rooms.
+The AIIMS Campus extends over 40 ha (100 acres), consisting of the hospital complex and residential area.
+The hospital complex consists of a 900-bed multi-speciality hospital with 43 departments.
+The Academic Area present in the complex houses the Academic Block, the College of Nursing and the Central Library.
+The Academic Blocks consists of 4 Lecture Halls and Departmental Laboratories of Anatomy, Physiology, Biochemistry, Pathology, Microbiology, Pharmacology, Forensic Medicine, and Community Medicine.
+All the 41 departments have departmental cabins, laboratories, a library room as well as conference rooms.
 A stationery and snacks outlet is also housed in the Academic Building.
-The Academic Building also houses the offices of Director, Dean, Admin and other staff departments like Finance, Electric, Engineers and the central library.
-The residential complex consists of three Boys hostels and two girls Hostels for Undergraduate Students of MBBS, Nursing and Allied Sciences.
+The Academic Building also houses the offices of Director, Dean, Administration and other staff departments like Finance, Electric, Engineers and the central library.
+The residential complex consists of three boys hostels and two girls Hostels for Undergraduate Students of MBBS, Nursing and Allied Sciences.
 The hostels have an 800-room capacity.
 Four Postgraduate Hostels along with four Staff and Faculty Blocks are also present.
 The Director's Bungalow and Guest House is located near Main Residential Gate.

 Hospital Services

-The hospital has a total of 43 Departments including the pre clinical, para clinical, speciality and super speciality departments.
+The hospital has a total of 43 Departments including the pre-clinical, para-clinical, speciality and super-speciality departments.
 It houses about 920 beds including private beds with 40 additional disaster beds.
 A New Trauma Level 1 Centre and Burn Speciality Building is under construction.
-A 500 Bed Patient Relative Resting Shelter "Dharamsala" supported by NALCO is also completed and will soon be opened for public use.
-Telemedicine Services are provided through a dedicated app called "AIIMS Bhubaneswar Swasthya App" developed by CDAC Noida.
+A 500-Bed Patient Relative Resting Shelter "Dharamsala" supported by NALCO is also completed and will soon be opened for public use.
+Telemedicine Services are provided through a dedicated application called "AIIMS Bhubaneswar Swasthya App" developed by CDAC Noida.
 Other than this WhatsApp and voice call facilities are also provided.
 As part of COVID CARE, Convalescent Plasma Therapy had been started in Hospital.